-If you've been seeing skincare influencers emphasizing the benefits of natural botanicals like coconut in their raw form, you might think it’s a good idea to try pure coconut oil for tanning.
+If you've heard skincare enthusiasts raving about the benefits of natural botanicals like coconut in their raw form, you may think it’s a good idea to try using pure coconut oil for tanning.
 But will coconut oil actually keep your skin safe from the sun's harmful UV rays?

 Unfortunately, it won't.
-In fact, dermatologists say it’s a pretty bad idea.
-The unanimous advice is to wear the best sunscreen for your face and body any time you’ll be exposed to the sun.
+In fact, dermatologists strongly advise against it.
+The unanimous advice is to wear the best sunscreen for your face and body any time your skin will be exposed to the sun.

-But coconut oil isn’t entirely off-limits.
-Read on to learn why coconut oil isn’t a good sunscreen alternative, how to safely protect your skin from the sun, and how to enjoy the hydrating benefits of coconut oil back at home.
+But applying coconut oil to your skin isn’t entirely off-limits.
+We asked the experts for their insights as to why coconut oil isn’t a good sunscreen alternative, how to safely protect your skin from the sun, and how to enjoy the hydrating benefits of coconut oil back at home.

-It’s not safe to use coconut oil for tanning—here’s why
+Is it safe to use coconut oil for tanning?
+Experts answer

 Elle MacLeman, skincare biochemist for The Derm Review, says that coconut oil is estimated to have an SPF of between one and four.
-This means it will take you one to four times longer to burn when wearing coconut oil, compared to exposing your bare skin to the sun.
-That’s nowhere near enough of a barrier against UV damage.
+This means it will take you one to four times longer to burn when wearing coconut oil, compared to exposing your bare skin to the sun (which is never advisable).
+That’s nowhere near enough protection.

-"The American Academy of Dermatology recommends a minimum of SPF 30 to protect skin from the sun’s rays,” Elle points out, adding that even those coconut oil SPF estimates are unreliable.
+"The American Academy of Dermatology recommends [wearing] a minimum of SPF 30 to protect skin from the sun’s rays," she continues, adding that even those coconut oil SPF estimates are unreliable.
 "One of the other main issues with using coconut oil as sun protection is that the level of protection will vary based on the source and growing conditions of the coconut oil.
 This makes it hard to rely on any level of SPF."

-What can happen to your skin if you use coconut oil instead of sunscreen?
+What happens to skin if you use coconut oil instead of sunscreen?

-Don’t get us wrong—it can be great to experiment with new and natural products and find what works best for your skincare routine.
+Don’t get us wrong, experimenting with new and natural products as part of your skincare routine can be a good thing.
 But when it comes to sun protection, you really can’t afford to take any risks.

 As Dr. Harris explains, “Getting too much exposure to the sun without enough protection may cause premature aging, skin damage, hyperpigmentation, or worse, lead to skin cancer.”

-According to dermatologist and cosmetic surgeon Dr. Stefani Kappel, slathering on coconut oil and hoping for the best is "not enough to protect the skin from the harmful effects of UV light, including DNA mutations and the breakdown of extracellular matrix proteins.
+According to dermatologist and cosmetic surgeon Dr. Stefani Kappel, slathering on coconut oil is "not enough to protect the skin from the harmful effects of UV light, including DNA mutations and the breakdown of extracellular matrix proteins.
 Coconut oil also does not block the full UV spectrum but just small pieces of it.
 It should never be a substitute for sunscreen."

-Here’s how to take care of your skin when you're out in the sun
+How to take care of your skin when you're in the sun

-Whether you’re planning a chill day at the pool or an active day outside, it’s essential to wear sufficient sun protection.
-Start by choosing the right product and be sure to reapply it throughout the day and always check your sunscreen expiration.
+Whether you’re planning a chilled day at the pool or an active day outdoors, it’s essential to wear sufficient sun protection.
+Start by choosing the right product, be sure to reapply it throughout the day and always keep note of your sunscreen expiration dates.